Shiv Sena joins hands with MNS in Versova to 'teach BJP a lesson'

-After their Versova candidate bungled in filing her candidature leading to her nomination papers being rejected, Shiv Sena workers say they will vote for archrival MNS’s candidate, to prevent their former ally from winning
+After their Versova candidate bungled in filing her candidature leading to her nomination papers being rejected, Sena workers say they will vote for archrival MNS’s candidate

 Politics truly makes for strange bedfellows.
 Less than two weeks ago, the Shiv Sena and Bharatiya Janata Party (BJP) were part of an alliance, though not on the best of terms, and were trying to stifle the chances of others in the upcoming assembly elections.

 Sainiks say they will ensure Sena votes go to MNS candidate Manish Dhuri, in order to dent the BJP’s chances of winning the Versova seat.
 Pic/Sayyed Sameer Abedi

 Now, after the acrimonious break-up with the BJP, the Shiv Sena finds itself in a strange predicament having to support archrival Maharashtra Navnirman Sena (MNS) to undermine the BJP’s campaign to retain the Versova constituency.

 mid-day’s report yesterday on Patel’s nomination getting rejected